broadinstitute/cromwell/docs/RuntimeAttributes.md

 }
 ```

-SGE and similar backends may define other configurable runtime attributes beyond the five listed.
-To find more information about SGE, view [Sun GridEngine](/backends/SGE).
+HPC backends may define other configurable runtime attributes beyond the five listed, to find out more visit the [SunGridEngine](/backends/SGE) tutorial.

 ## Default Values